HeikoMamerow/wp-env-port-stamp/README.md

 *wp-env-port-stamp* generates a new port address - more or less - randomly.
 When the package is called, the following happens:

 * It checks if a file *.wp-env.json* exists in the executing directory.
-* If so, only the two ports are set or changed.
+* If yes, only the two ports are set or changed.
 The other values remain untouched.
 * If no, a new file is created.

+### Port number generation

-The port number is generated from the current JavaScript date - the time in milliseconds since the ECMAScript epoch.
-We take the last digits of this time as the port number.
+The port numbers (wp-env configuration needs 2 ports) are generated from the current JavaScript date - the time in milliseconds since the ECMAScript epoch.
+The last digits of this time are used as port number.
 This number is somewhere between 1 and 65535.
 There is also a filter that prevents commonly used port numbers (e.g. 8888) from being used.
+Last but not least, a check is made to ensure that the generated port numbers are not already in use at the time of generation.

 My solution may not be perfect, but it is good enough for daily local web development with a handful of Docker instances :-)